 I had some celery, dry rosemary, Parmesan at home so decided to make a pesto sauce.
 Went to store and bought basil and mozzarella.
 In a traditional pesto, pine nuts are used, I have used blanched almonds and roasted groundnuts.

 The end result was worth the effort – the soft gnocchi with the nutty green pesto was ‘just awesome’!
+I was pretty impressed with myself.

 Notes – If you do not want the ridges on the gnocchi you can skip it and just make small oval shapes and give a little dent with the thumb on one side.